NCL NightCity Labs

 Motivation

-The Colour Lab extends The Blue is Sky manifesto into hardware and field experiments.
-We design complementary multiband filters—one per eye—to create six effective cone fundamentals so participants can learn genuinely new chromatic categories.
+The Blue is Sky program extends our manifesto into hardware and field experiments.
+We engineer complementary multiband filters—one per eye—to create six effective cone fundamentals so participants can learn genuinely new chromatic categories.
 Rather than treat colour as fixed physics, we treat it as a learnable associative space and push on it until new qualia appear.

 Spectral engineering